-The limitations below apply to all three alternative health care services:
+The limitations below apply to these complementary health care services:

 - a.
-The number of visits in a Benefit Year for all professional chiropractic, acupuncture, and naturopathic services combined is limited as specified in the current Schedule of Benefits. - b.
-These covered professional services are not subject to Deductible or Coinsurance but benefits are limited to a dollar amount per visit specified in the current Schedule of Benefits.
-Any ancillary lab or x-ray is covered like other lab and x-ray services and not subject to the per visit limit. - 28.
+The number of visits in a Benefit Year for all professional chiropractic, acupuncture, naturopathic, or medical massage therapy services are limited, as specified in the current Choices Enrollment Workbook Schedule of Benefits. - b.
+These covered professional services are not subject to Deductible or Coinsurance, with the exception of out-of-network chiropractic services, as specified in the current Choices Enrollment Workbook Schedule of Benefits.
+Any ancillary lab or x-ray is covered like other lab and x-ray services and not subject to the per visit limit. - 29.
 Maternity and Routine Newborn Care -- Precertification of all Inpatient Admissions is strongly recommended.
 See Section 6 on How to Obtain Benefits.
 If a Plan Participant incurs expense due to a pregnancy, including elective abortion, benefits will be payable in the same manner and subject to the same limitations and conditions as any other medical condition.

+Coverage includes:

-Pregnancy is not subject to the Pre-existing Medical Condition limitation.
-Coverage includes: - a.
-Prenatal office visits; - b.
+- a.
+Prenatal office visits: - b.
 Services of a Physician or other licensed Provider, Hospital, Physician Staffed Birthing Center or licensed certified nurse midwife for maternity care; and - c.
-Nursery and Physician's services for newborn well-baby care, including circumcision and PKU testing for the days in which both the mother and baby are confined in the Hospital.
-The Deductible and Coinsurance are waived for routine newborn charges.
+Nursery and Physician's services for newborn well-baby care, including circumcision and PKU testing in which both the Plan Participant and her newborn child are Inpatient because of the child's birth.